 The last category - near vision dysfunction - generally emerges as a child encounters the extensive vision demands of academics.
 School screening should be sensitive for this condition.
 Furthermore, an effective screening should be connected to an established and evidence based intervention.

-Research at the EYE Center revolves around questions concerning near vision function, and effective treatment protocols that are accessible and economical.
+Research at the EYE Research Group revolves around questions concerning near vision function, and effective treatment protocols that are accessible and economical.
 Such research must be applied and proven within communities of need.
-Thus, it is essential that the EYE Center delivers services to children in order to measure results and iteratively improve systems of screenings, evaluations, and interventions.
+Thus, EYE Research Group collaborates with the non-profit EYE See Clinic in order to measure results and iteratively improve systems of screenings, evaluations, and interventions.

 There are four essential pillars sustaining the mission of the EYE Research Group: